stylus/stylus/docs/selectors.md

 When both numbers are equal, the result would be just one raw level of a selector, so you could replace `^[1..-1]` in a previous example to `^[-1..-1]`, and it would be equal to the same last one raw selector, but would be more reliable if used inside mixins.

+## Initial Reference

+The `~/` characters at the start of a selector can be used to point at the selector at the first nesting and could be considered as a shortcut to `^[0]`.
+The only drawback is that you can use initial reference only at the start of a selector:

+    .block
+      &__element
+        ~/:hover &
+          color: red

+Would be rendered as

+    .block:hover .block__element {
+      color: #f00;
+    }

 ## Relative Reference

 The `../` characters at the start of a selector mark a relative reference, which points to the previous to the `&` compiled selector.
 You can nest relative reference: `../../` to get deeper levels, but note that it can be used only at the start of the selector.